danburonline/spatial-place/README.md

 Mind Racing is a web-based 3D racing game that can only be controlled by thoughts.
 You have to run on a finite track with a game figure in the shortest possible time.
 Randomly placed obstacles on the way to the goal slow down the game figure in case of a collision.

-The game's biggest challenge is that only two people can control the game figure: Person A the x-axis, Person B the y-axis.
+The game's biggest challenge is that only two people can control the game figure: Person A the x-axis and Person B the y-axis.
 Accordingly, one must interact with another's brain via the internet to reach the goal.
 This is an optimal demonstration of the Internet of Humans (IoH) and the underlying brain/cloud interface (B/CI) architecture.

 This repository is part of my bachelor thesis and contains all files for the final project submission.
 Next to the 3D racing game, you can also find the entire source code for the brain/cloud interface application and the source text for the accompanying bachelor thesis.